-The second research question was raised due to the fact that the CEFR has been introduced to the Malaysian education system, but there has yet to be a thorough discussion of the acceptance of ESL instructors with regards to aligning the current syllabus to the CEFR.
-Though The Roadmap includes the higher education institutions in its plan, it could be said that aligning to the CEFR is not an easy feat as there is no standardisation among higher education institutions in the country unlike secondary and primary public schools (Ministry of Education, 2015).
+The second research question was raised since the CEFR has been introduced to the Malaysian education system.
+However, there has yet to be a thorough discussion of the acceptance of ESL instructors with regard to aligning the current syllabus to the CEFR.
+Though the Roadmap includes the higher education institutions in its plan, it could be said that aligning to the CEFR is not an easy feat, as there is no standardization among higher education institutions in the country, unlike secondary and primary public schools (Ministry of Education, 2015).

-Instructor B has never been exposed to CEFR by his institution, while Instructor A said that no specific briefing or workshop was given in terms of aligning to CEFR, but she did attend a workshop for new courses that did mention aligning to the CEFR levels.
-As for Instructor C, his institution would often conduct workshops in aligning their courses and programme to the CEFR.
+Instructor B has never been exposed to CEFR by his institution, while Instructor A said that no specific briefing or workshop was given in terms of aligning to CEFR.
+However, she did attend a workshop for new courses that did mention aligning to the CEFR levels.
+As for Instructor C, his institution would often conduct workshops in aligning their courses and programmes to the CEFR.